List of world records in chess: Latest castling

 The latest castling occurred on Black's 48th move in Neshewat-Garrison, Michigan 1994 and Somogyi-Black, New York 2002.

 Theoretical novelties

 The book 1000 TN!!
 The Best Theoretical Novelties contains the games with the ten highest-ranked (TNs) that appeared in each of Volumes 11 through 110 of Chess Informant.
 The earliest such novelty occurred on White's fourth move in Karpov–Miles, Bugojno 1978, namely 1.c4 b6 2.d4 e6 3.d5 Qh4 4.Nc3 The latest occurred on Black's 34th move (34...Kd5!) in Shulman–Marin, Reykjavík Open 2009.
-The only game to receive a perfect rating from Chess Informants panel of judges was Miles–Belyavsky, Tilburg 1986, which featured the novelty 18.f4 It received 90 points, 10 out of a possible 10 from each of the 9 judges.
+The only game to receive a perfect rating from Chess Informants panel of judges was Miles–Beliavsky, Tilburg 1986, which featured the novelty 18.f4 It received 90 points, 10 out of a possible 10 from each of the 9 judges.

 Longest consideration for a move

 Before the introduction of chess clocks, it was common for players to take more than an hour to decide on a move.
 Among the players who had a reputation for playing particularly slowly (taking over 2 hours for a move) are Alexander McDonnell and Elijah Williams, however, it was not normal practice to time a player's moves so claims about the slowness of a player in an untimed game must be considered unverified.

 In Vigo, Spain in 1980, the Brazilian International Master Francisco Trois spent 2 hours and 20 minutes over his 7th move, deciding which of two viable moves to make.
 After blitzing out another 21 moves in serious time trouble, he resigned.
 His opponent, Luis Santos, asked him after the game, "How can you think for over two hours when there are only two possible moves?
 I don't understand."
 Trois replied, "Neither do I."